satyanarayanaghanta/prodjhipstest/README.md

  =====================
  To use an existing project on bitbucket to get hands on default Jhipster generated project:

- clone this location using git: https://satyaghanta@bitbucket.org/satyaghanta/prodjhipstest.git  (master branch)
+ clone this location using git: git clone https://satyaghanta@bitbucket.org/satyaghanta/prodjhipstest.git  (master branch)

  After cloning:
  change it to git branch using this command (branch exists on bitbucket, probably you need to create bit bucket account)